*Specifications: Github is only available on our Business and Enterprise plans.

 Or, choose 'Only select repositories' to add just this repository now (you'll have to repeat this step for all new repositories later).

-Refresh any murals you had open.
+Refresh any murals you have open.
 Now you and members of your GitHub organization can create GitHub issues from sticky notes and text boxes in murals by following part two.

 PART TWO (only after part one is completed)

-Multiple-select the stickies and/or textboxes you want to send.
+Select the sticky notes and/or textboxes you want to send.

 Right-click, and choose 'Send to GitHub'.